 It’s Very Effective at Burning Calories

 One common but wrong assertion is that only high-intensity exercises can help you lose weight.
-The truth is, some low impact activities such as swimming are also as good as burning calories as weight lifting or jogging.
-A moderately intense 1-hour swim session burns about 500 calories, – more than you would lose running on the treadmill for the same amount of time – and isn’t as taxing on your body.
+The truth is, some low-impact activities, such as swimming, are also as good at burning calories as weight lifting or jogging.
+A moderately intense 1-hour swim session burns about 500 calories – more than you would lose running on the treadmill for the same amount of time – and isn’t as taxing on your body.

-It is no secret that swimming is easier to learn and excel at than other exercises, and provides just as much – if not more – enjoyment, and benefits.
-What more, you can still swim when recovering from an injury, or a condition like rheumatoid arthritis, which would otherwise keep you from doing other workouts such as running or lifting weights.
+It is no secret that swimming is easier to learn and excel at than other exercises and provides just as much – if not more – enjoyment and benefits.
+What’s more, you can still swim when recovering from an injury or a condition like rheumatoid arthritis, which would otherwise keep you from doing other workouts such as running or lifting weights.